opendilab/DI-orchestrator/docs/architecture.md

 1. User submits DIJob to K8s cluster.
 2. Allocator makes initial allocation:
-   1. For jobs that are not preemptible, modify the value of `job.status.replicas` according to `job.spec.minReplicas`.
+   1. For jobs that are not preemptible, `job.status.replicas` will not be updated, instead defined by users themselves.
-   2. For jobs that are preemptible, modify the value of `job.status.allocation` according to `job.spec.minReplicas`. `job.status.allocation` is a list of nodes, indicating the nodes where each replica is placed.
+   2. For jobs that are preemptible, modify the value of `job.status.allocation` according to the resources of job tasks. `job.status.allocation` is a list of nodes, indicating the nodes where each replica is placed.
+(This logic is not implemented yet)
 3. Controller obtains the changes of the job in the K8s cluster.
 4. Controller creates the corresponding number of replicas.
    1. For jobs that are not preemptible, create the corresponding number of replicas according to `job.status.replicas`.